Tubog sa Ginto: Critical reception

+Awards and recognition

+In the 1971 Famas Awards, Lino Brocka won as best director and Eddie Garcia won as best actor.

 Controversies

-Despite the myriad of research and explanation regarding the "third sex", the society still failed to fully understand the trials and tribulations of a homosexual.
+Despite the myriad of research and explanation regarding the "third sex", society still failed to fully understand the trials and tribulations of a homosexual.
 The people believed such indistinguishable gender to be a disease in their society, to the point that they label homosexuals as criminals.

 The story, written around 1969 to 1970, tackled the issue of "the third sex" which was still a taboo subject matter during the day.
 Ravelo was quite critical of that notion that being effeminate as belief was a big disadvantage and scandal causing great embarrassment to the person's family or the entire race.